w3c/wcag-act-rules/content/index.md

 ## About implementations

-An ACT implementation is an tool or methodology for testing accessibility, that is consistent with ACT Rules.
-An implementation can be manual, semi-automatic, automatic, or a linter.
-Implementations are tested against examples of the rules, and shared by vendors with W3C.
-See the [implementations page](../implementations/) for details and a list of all implementations.
+Filter this page to show rules with specific types of implementations.
+ACT implementations demonstrate how tools or methodologies rely on ACT rules for testing accessibility.
+Implementation types can be manual, semi-automated, automated, or linter.
+For more details and a list of all implementations, see [implementations page](../implementations/).

 <script src="/content-assets/wcag-act-rules/filter-scripts.js"></script>